0xDBFB7/covidinator/documents/notes/Biology.md

 1 1. ×6 10 e

 Uncontrolled electric field limits in Canada are 61.4 V/m and controlled is 137 V/m RMS.
-They say "106 V/m (8GHz), average electric field magnitude" - already basically good enough.
+They say "average electric field magnitude" -

 Fig. 5b in Yang says there's only 40% inactivation at 100 W/m^2

 CNC'd a piece of PVC pipe as an eppendorf holder (rather, Dad made the .ngc).
 400 mm/min.
 17 mm between centers.
 10krpm, 2 mm step with 1/8" endmill.
 We now have 22 incubated wells to work with.
 Some nichrome in thin tubing will probably work for the heater.

+Apparently hair and eyes are also important to protect.

+Agitation/stirrer!
+If insulating and transparent, can be mounted to the very same nozzle; nozzle spins.
+Just aspriating/ejecting might be enough?

+A heated Microwell might have been a better idea.

+Eh, nevermind - we can probably reliably work with 0.1 mL (the first graduation in these cent. tubes) - that's only two tubes worth of LB, etc. That's fine.